 The primary examiners have full authority to accept any application submitted to them that they believe is properly classifiable in a class in their art unit.

-New nonprovisional applications are assigned to the various Technology Centers (TCs) in the first instance by the Office of Initial Patent Examination (OIPE).
+New nonprovisional applications are assigned to the various Technology Centers (TCs) in the first instance by the Office of Patent Application Processing (OPAP).

 When a new application is received which, in the opinion of the primary examiner, does not belong to his or her TC, he or she may request transfer of it to another TC.
 See MPEP § 903.08(d).